kjgaulton/liana-ccc-pipeline/README.md

-# Cell-cell communication from single cell data
+# Predicting cell-cell communication from single cell data

 Predicts ligand-receptor and metabolite-sensor signaling from a single-cell Seurat object using LIANA+.
 LIANA+ is Python-only (scverse ecosystem,